cefasgarciapereira/uvtracker/README.md

 # UV Tracker
 This project was developed as a hobby and it aims to monitor the UV index in your location.
 This is important for people who have a tendency to develop disease under the exposure to sunlight.
 The project was developed in React.js and obtains information from two APIs [openuv](https://api.openuv.io/) and [openweather](https://api.openweathermap.org) and provides the estimated time that the person can be safely exposed for each index.

+I tried to explore simple UI/UX elements, since the project is small and for study purposes, I tried to increment the application but without overdoing it.
+I thought of a simple and objective application, however, it should be interesting.
+The minimalist design made the application behave well on small screens and present information clearly.
+The colors of the layout are changed according to the time of day (morning, afternoon and night) which causes a curious experience.

 ## Preview
 ![](./readme_assets/Preview.jpg)